Last updated on 21/10/2024

 ‘No. Not really.
 I heard it was going to rain tonight so I thought I would stay here and do some reading.
 What about you?’

-‘Richard and Kate are going to the night club.
+‘Richard and Kate are going to the nightclub.
 They asked me if I wanted to come.
 Well, I don’t much like going on my own so I thought you might like to join us.’

 ‘Aw.
 I’m so sorry but I really don’t feel like going out, to be honest.
 I feel really worn out.
 I want to rest up tonight and get ready for packing and the journey home tomorrow.
 And I have a load of postcards to write.
 Why don’t you go, you won’t be alone – you’ll be with your friends.
 I am sure you will meet other people when you get there.’

 Michael was a bit disappointed that Carol did not want to come out but understood how she felt.
 He let her get on with her reading and went back to his room.
 Richard wasn’t there, even though he said he was going to get ready.
 Michael ran the shower.
-Fortunately the water came out warm and it wasn’t even the usual dirty brown colour.
-The recent rain must had replenished the cisterns and flushed them out, he thought.
+Fortunately, the water came out warm and it wasn’t even the usual dirty brown colour.
+The recent rain must have replenished the cisterns and flushed them out, he thought.
 He felt a lot better after his shower.
 As he was drying his hair there was a knock at the door.
 He put the towel around his middle and pulled the door open a little.
 Dave stood outside.

 ‘Ey up Michael.
 Y’all right, cock?